bra1nDump/ai-task-vscode/prompt-engineering/worthy-responses/DEMO WORTHY MATERIAL Simple convert one of the parameters into a config object /Continue succeeding repeatedly.md

 Given this inputted repeatedly produced correct output.

-Birds failed twice and on the third try succeeded Fourth time also succeeded, but selected too much context and truncated output
+ai-task failed twice and on the third try succeeded Fourth time also succeeded, but selected too much context and truncated output

 It will also try to change other functions.
 It would repeatedly target the entire function as a replacement target